scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 Blosc uses the blocking technique :cite:`FA10-starving-cpus` to minimize activity on the memory bus.
 The technique divides datasets into blocks small enough to fit in the caches of modern processors, where compression/decompression is performed.
 Blosc also takes advantage of SIMD (SSE2, AVX2, NEON…) and multi-threading capabilities in modern multi-core processors to maximize the compression/decompression speed.

+In addition, using the Blosc compressed data can accelerate memory-bound computations when enough cores are dedicated to the task.
+Figure :ref:`sum-precip` provides a real example of this.

 .. figure:: sum_openmp-rainfall.png
    :scale: 40%

-   Speed for summing up a vector of real float32 data (meteorological precipitation) using a variety of codecs that come with Blosc2.
-Note that the maximum speed is achieved when utilizing the maximum number of (logical) threads available on the computer (28), where different codecs are allowing faster computation than using regular decompressed data.
+   Speed for summing up a vector of real float32 data (meteorological precipitation) using a variety of codecs provided by Blosc2.
+Note that the maximum speed is achieved when utilizing the maximum number of (logical) threads available on the computer (28), where different codecs are allowing faster computation than using uncompressed data.
 More info at :cite:`BDT18-breaking-memory-walls`. :label:`sum-precip`

-Using Blosc compression can accelerate computations when enough cores are dedicated to the task.
-Figure :ref:`sum-precip` provides a real example of this.

 Blosc2 is the latest version of the Blosc 1.x series, which is used in many important libraries, such as HDF5 :cite:`hdf5`, Zarr :cite:`zarr`, and PyTables :cite:`pytables`.
 Its NDim feature excels at reading multi-dimensional slices, thanks to an innovative pineapple-style partitioning technique :cite:`BDT23-blosc2-ndim-intro`.
 This enables fast exploration of general n-dimensional datasets, including the 3D Gaia dataset.